 A new treatment plant is to be operational by March 30, 2015, according to the agreement.
 The lagoons will cease operations and be cleaned out during 2014-15, according to the language of the decree.
 Mexico Farms agreed to provide monthly progress reports to MDE.

 Commissioners also approved issuing up to $3.6 million in bonds to fund several water and sewer projects.
 No members of the public spoke during a hearing before the vote.
 The bonds will pay for loans associated with the projects.
-Several of the loans come with forgiveness provisions which may help cut the actual costs of the projects once they are completed.
+Several of the loans come with forgiveness provisions that may help cut the actual costs of the projects once they are completed.

 Among the projects that could be funded by the bonds are those at Rawlings, Bedford Road, Braddock Run and Jennings Run, said County Finance Director Jason Bennett.